salsify/rails-multitenant/README.md

 By default this adds an ActiveRecord validation to ensure the tenant model is present but this can be disabled by passing `required: false` to `multitenant_on_model`.

-### Abbreviations
+### Shorthand

 When using `rails-multitenant` in a project, it is common to need to set values in `RailsMultitenant::GlobalContextRegistry` at the rails console.

 This is difficult to type.
-Alternatively you can use `RM::GCR`.
-For example you might type `RM::GCR[:organization_id] = 'some value'` and it will have the same effect as the long version.
+Alternatively you can shorten it to `RailsMultitenant`.
+For example you might type `RailsMultitenant[:organization_id] = 'some value'` and it will have the same effect as the long version.

-We do not recommend writing `RM::GCR` in source code, since what that means will be less obvious to future readers.
-The abbreviation is mainly intended as a console convenience.
+This is mainly intended as a console convenience.
+Using the long form in source code is fine, and more explicit.

 ## Development